swiss-seismological-service/scrtdd/README.md

                                         passed as argument into a catalog file triplet (station.csv,event.csv,phase.cs
                                         v)
+  --dump-catalog-options arg            Allows --dump-catalog to accept event
+                                        ids besides origin ids.
+For each event id an origin will be selected following the provided options whose format is:
+                                        'type,evalmode,includeCreator,excludeCr
+                                        eator,region', where
+                                        type=preferred|last|first
+                                        evalmode=any|onlyManual|onlyAutomatic
+                                        includeCreator=any|author|methodID
+                                        excludeCreator=none|author|methodID
+                                        region=any|profileName e.g. to select
+                                        preferred origins within my profile
-  --dump-catalog-xml arg                Convert the input catalog into XML
-                                        format.
-The input can be a single file (containing seiscomp event/origin ids)
+                                        region given the input event ids use 'preferred,any,any,none,myProfile --dump-catalog-xml arg                Convert the input catalog into XML format.
+The input can be a single file (containing seiscomp origin ids) or a
-                                        or a catalog file triplet
+                                        catalog file triplet
                                         (station.csv,event.csv,phase.csv)
   --merge-catalogs arg                  Merge in a single catalog all the
                                         catalog file triplets